Silbena/GibbsSampler/README.md

-The Gibbs Sampler written in Python Numpy.
+# The Gibbs Sampler
+Written in Python NumPy.